tlgs/hrtzc/README.md

 The page is available [here](https://tlgs.github.io/hrtzc/).
 It's built and deployed using GitHub Actions and makes use of GitHub Pages.

+## Development

 Some useful one-liners are available as package scripts; run `npm run` to see a list.

-## Development notes
+### Build tools

 Part of this project was bringing in a build tool (Vite) to try and improve page performance.
 A couple of metrics were recorded before and after restructuring the project using the Lighthouse Firefox plugin on the GitHub Pages deployment: